jonlervold/jonlervold/README.md

   <img src="https://jonlervold.com/github-images/ezimg-883346.gif">
 </p>

-- ezimg is a straightforward image hosting service front end.
+- ezimg is an image hosting service front end.
 Image files can be uploaded with attached metadata, and the files can be navigated, shared, edited, rotated, and deleted.
-- React, TypeScript, Node.js, Express, Jimp
+- React, TypeScript, Node.js, Jimp, Express

 ## TimeKeeper
 <p align="center">
   <img src="https://jonlervold.com/github-images/timekeeper-12286.gif">
 </p>

-- TimeKeeper is a basic duration calculator designed for aiding in keeping track of total hour counts spent on an activity/project.
+- TimeKeeper is a duration calculator designed for aiding in keeping track of total hour counts spent on an activity/project.
 The current functionality will soon be implemented into a larger system that will allow the user to log these hour counts as entries in a database, then calculate totals based on entered dates and visualize how they compare against stated goals.
 - React, TypeScript
 - Live at https://jonlervold.com/tk